blueswen/fastapi-observability/readme.md

 ### FastAPI Application

 For more complex scenario, we use three FastAPI applications with same code in this demo.
-There is a cross service action in ```/chain``` endpoint, which provides a good example for how to use OpenTelemetry SDK and how Grafna presents trace information.
+There is a cross service action in ```/chain``` endpoint, which provides a good example for how to use OpenTelemetry SDK and how Grafana presents trace information.

 #### Traces and Logs